HL7/davinci-ra/input/pagecontent/index.md

 The last way to generate the MeasureReport is using a RESTful API with a csv input file.
 This is called "assisted".

-Once a MeasureReport is created, you can use the $cc-gaps operation to generate a Risk Adjustment Condition Category Coding Gap MeasureReport.
-You will find more information on creating the MeasureReports and generating the reports here, [Risk Adjustment Coding Gap Report Generation]
+Once a MeasureReport is created, you can use a standard FHIR query to retrieve the MeasureReport and evaluated resources.
+You will find more information on creating the MeasureReports in [General Guidaince] and on generating the reports here, [Report Generation]

-The [Risk Adjustment Coding Gap Remediation] section defines how a provider, when they find an issue or have data to close a gap, can start the remediation process.
-This process allows them to send evidence back to the risk adjustment coder to support the change in gap status.
+The [Remediation] section defines how a provider, when they find an issue or have data to close a gap, can start the remediation process.
+This process allows them to show clinical evidence to the risk adjustment coder to support the change in gap status using the Task Resource.
+This same Task allows the Risk Adjustment Coder to let the provider know if they were able to successfuly close or change the gap or if there were issues.

-The Risk Adjustment Coder also has the ability to use this same process to either request more data needed from the provider or create new Condition Categories if warranted by the data they receive from the provider.

-This remediation process between the Provider and the Risk Adjustment Coder can continue until all issues are addressed.
-At that time, the Risk Adjustment Coder can send the updated report which includes all new evidence as well as any new Condition Categories to the payer.
-The [Risk Adjustment Coding Gap Resolution] sections defines how the payer can then accept this information, finalize the report and then  update all the information on their system.

 Figure 1-2 shows a high-level example of the risk adjustment workflow in CMS Medicare advantage program.
 This version of the implementation guide focuses on specifying a standard exchange format, the [Risk Adjustment Coding Gap MeasureReport], from payers to providers.
 This diagram does not depict preceding steps such as the payer receiving clinical or claims data from providers or other sources, nor does it attempt to define contractual relationships.
 </div><!-- new-content -->